thetukiet/react-native-first-sample/README.md

 ## Introduction

-An example of managing list items with fake data.
-This example includes:
+This is a simple example of managing list items with fake data.
+Including stuff:
 - Manage Views with <a href='https://facebook.github.io/react-native/docs/navigation.html'>Navigator</a>

 - Using component <a href='https://facebook.github.io/react-native/docs/props.html'>props</a> and <a href='https://facebook.github.io/react-native/docs/state.html'>states</a>